How to sandbox your digital life.

 As I begin posting again and figuring out how to show up online in a new way, I’m navigating what that looks like for me and how I want to do it.

-So cheers to the journey and I really hope u follow along!
+So cheers to the journey and I really hope u follow along as I navigate this pivot.

 Before I get into the guide, if you have connected with me at any point over the last 10 years I’d love it if you replied to this email or said hello on substack!